Grievances & Appeals

 - You have the right to involve family members or other people you choose to help you make decisions about your treatment plans.

-- You have the right to ask for a copy of the Notice of Privacy Practices at no cost to you.
-The notice describes BUFC/ALTCS's privacy practices and how we use health information about you and when we may share that health information with others.
+- You have the right to request a copy of the Notice of Privacy Practices at no cost to you.
+The notice describes BUFC/ACC's privacy practices and how we use health information about you and when we may share that health information with others.

 - You have the right to request the criteria that decisions are based on.